microsoft/Chakra-Samples/README.md

 # Chakra-Samples
-Repository for Chakra relateds samples.
+Repository for Chakra related samples.

 ## Terms of Use